How the Federal Election will impact the Australian housing market

 A guide that’ll help you navigate how the Labour and the Coalition parties will intend to support Australians intending on buying a house

-As we prepare to hit the polling booths next Saturday, it may be beneficial to review how the Federal Election will impact the Australian housing market.
+As we prepare to hit the polling booths next Saturday, it may be beneficial to understand how the Federal Election will impact the Australian housing market.

 There’s no doubt that the current predicament of interest rate rises, and political rivalry is causing uncertainty amongst the public.
-Current homeowners and those interested in buying a house are unclear on what the major parties will offer in terms of finance and housing incentives.
+Homeowners and those interested in buying a house are unclear on what the major parties will offer in terms of finance and housing incentives.

 In this guide we’re going to share an unbiased view while explaining what leading political players are set to offer current and aspiring homeowners.